pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-setup-terraform.md

 	![](images/SG-setup-terraform/031.png)

 -	Select Tenancy and copy the tenancy_ocid.
 Update the env-vars.bat file with this value (paste carefully between the double quotes).

 	![](images/SG-setup-terraform/032.png)

 	![](images/SG-setup-terraform/033.png)

 -	Next go to Identity - Users.
 Copy the user_ocid and paste into the env-vars.bat file.
+Note if you are using a trial account the api_user will not exist.
+In that case use the user_ocid of the trial account user.

 	![](images/SG-setup-terraform/034.png)